dougeby/IntuneDocs/intune/migration-guide-drive-adoption.md

 ---
 # required metadata

-title: Drive end-user adoption with conditional access | Microsoft Docs
+title: Drive end-user adoption with conditional access
 description: The purpose of this article is to provide insights on how to leverage conditional access to drive Intune enrollment.
 keywords:
 author: andredm7